-As the weather gets colder and you switch from cooling to heating your home, you might be worried about weird furnace smells floating in the air.
-Learn what the most common furnace smells mean and how concerned you should be about each one.
+As the weather gets colder and you transition from cooling to heating your home, some homeowners are worried about strange furnace smells filling the air.
+Learn about what the most common furnace smells could suggest and how proactive you should be about each one.

 The Furnace Smells Musty

-A damp air filter can harbor mold, so eliminating the smell might be as easy as replacing the filter.
-If that doesn’t work, the AC evaporator coil mounted near the furnace could be the root of the problem.
-This component collects condensation, which could stimulate mold growth.
-You’ll need a professional’s help to check and clean the evaporator coil.
-When all else fails, consider scheduling air duct cleaning.
-This service cleans away hidden mold, no matter where it’s growing in your air ducts.
+A damp air filter can harbor mold, so wiping out the smell can be as easy as replacing the filter.
+If that fails to remove the smell, the AC evaporator coil placed near the furnace may be to blame.
+This component collects condensation, which could trigger mold growth.
+You’ll need a professional’s help to examine and clean the evaporator coil.
+When this still doesn’t help, start thinking about investing in air duct cleaning.
+This service cleans away hidden mold, no matter where it’s hiding in your ductwork.

 The Furnace Smells Like Rotten Eggs

-This is one of the most concerning furnace smells since it most likely indicates a gas leak.
-The utility company adds a useful substance known as mercaptan to the natural gas supply to make leaks easier to detect.
+This is one of the most concerning furnace smells due to the fact that it probably implies a gas leak.
+The utility company puts in a useful substance called mercaptan to the natural gas supply to make leaks easier to detect.

-If you detect a rotten egg smell around your furnace or coming from your vents, shut off the heater straightaway.
-If you know where the main gas supply valve is, shut that off too.
-Then, evacuate your home and dial 911, followed by your gas company.
-Don’t reenter the house until a professional tells you it’s safe.
+If you detect a rotten egg smell near your furnace or originating from your vents, switch off the heater straightaway.
+If you remember where the main gas supply valve is located, shut that off as well.
+Then, get out of the house and dial 911, as well as your gas company.
+Don’t reenter the house until a professional confirms it’s safe.

 The Furnace Has a Sour Stench

-If you detect a sour smell that stings your nose while standing near64} the furnace, this could mean the heat exchanger cracked open.
-This vital component contains68} combustion fumes, including carbon monoxide, so a cracked heat exchanger could pump unsafe levels of CO gas into your home.
+If you detect a sour smell that stings your nose while standing near64} the furnace, this might mean the heat exchanger cracked open.
+This essential component safely contains68} combustion fumes, including carbon monoxide, so a crack may allow unsafe levels of CO gas into your home.

-Carbon monoxide poisoning can be lethal, so shut off your furnace right away if you detect a sour odor.
-Then, call an HVAC professional for an inspection.
-Consider replacing your furnace if a cracked heat exchanger is to blame.
-For your continued safety going forward, make sure you have reliable CO detectors on every floor of your home.
+Carbon monoxide poisoning can be lethal, so shut off your furnace immediately if you notice a sour odor.
+Then, reach out to an HVAC professional for an inspection.
+Consider replacing your furnace if a cracked heat exchanger is the culprit.
+For your health and safety going forward, make sure you have functional CO detectors on each floor of your home.

 The Furnace Smells Dusty

-When you fire up the furnace for the first time each fall, you should expect a dusty odor to appear for a little while.
-This is the smell of six months’ worth of dust burning off as the furnace wakes from its summer slumber.
-As long as the smell dissipates within a day, you have nothing to worry about.
+When you turn on the furnace for the first time every fall, you probably expect a dusty odor to appear for a brief moment.
+This is the smell of six months’ worth of dust burning off as the furnace wakes up.
+As long as the smell disperses within a day, you don’t have anything to worry about.

 The Furnace Has a Smoky Smell

 Natural gas, oil and propane furnaces are combustion appliances, so they vent fumes to the exterior.
-A smoky smell could mean the flue is blocked, and now fumes are flowing back into your home.
-The odor may permeate the entire house, risking your family’s health if you neglect it.
-So turn off the furnace and contact a professional right away to arrange for repair.
+A smoky smell will sometimes mean the flue is blocked, and now fumes are backdrafting into your home.
+The odor can reach through the entire house, risking your family’s health if you let it continue.
+So shut down the furnace and contact a professional right away to schedule a repair.

-Overheating and melting electrical components are the most common reason for a burning plastic smell to appear.
-A failing fan motor is another common cause.
-If you don’t address the problem, an electrical fire could start, or your furnace could experience irreparable damage.
-Turn off the heating system immediately and call an HVAC technician for help diagnosing and repairing this weird furnace smell.
+Overheating and melting electrical components are the most common reason for a burning plastic smell to come from your furnace.
+A failing fan motor is also possible.
+If you don’t address the problem, an electrical fire might start, or your furnace could end up with irreparable damage.
+Disable the heating system immediately and contact an HVAC technician for help identifying and repairing this unusual furnace smell.

 The Furnace Has an Oily Smell

-If you have an oil furnace, you may pick up on this odor if the oil filter becomes clogged.
-Try replacing it to see if that fixes the problem.
-If the smell lingers for more than a day after completing this step, it could indicate an oil leak.
-You’ll need help from an HVAC expert to fix this problem.
+If you have an oil furnace, you may pick up on this smell when the oil filter becomes blocked up.
+Try replacing it to see if that addresses the problem.
+If the smell remains for more than 24 hours after completing this step, it may indicate an oil leak.
+You’ll be better off with help from an HVAC expert to address this problem.

-Sewer gas smells quite similar to rotten eggs, so first determine the possibility of a natural gas leak.
-If that’s not the problem, your sewer lines could have an issue, such as a dry trap or sewer leak.
-Try pouring water down all your drains, including the basement floor drain, to fill dry sewer traps.
+Sewer gas smells very similar to rotten eggs, so first determine the potential for a natural gas leak.
+If that’s not the issue, your sewer lines may have an issue, for example a dry trap or sewer leak.
+Pour water down all your drains, including the basement floor drain, to fill dry sewer traps.
 If the smell lingers, you’ll need to contact a sewer line repair company.

-When in doubt, contact an HVAC technician to assess and repair your furnace.
-At Comfortech Service Experts, we offer thorough diagnostic services to pinpoint the problem before the work begins.
-Then, we suggest the most viable, cost-effective repairs, as well as an up-front estimate for each option.
-Our ACE-certified technicians can resolve just about any heating problem, and we back our work with a 100% satisfaction guarantee for one year.
-For details about why your furnace smells bad or to request furnace repair near you, please contact your local Comfortech Service Experts office today.
+If you’re still uncertain, call an HVAC technician to check and repair your furnace.
+At Service Experts Heating, Air Conditioning & Plumbing, we deliver comprehensive diagnostic services to identify the problem before repairs begin.
+Then, we encourage the most viable, cost-effective repairs, along with an up-front estimate for every option.
+Our ACE-certified technicians can manage just about any heating problem, and we back our work with a 100% satisfaction guarantee for one year.
+To ask questions about why your furnace smells bad or to request furnace repair near you, please contact your local Service Experts Heating, Air Conditioning & Plumbing office today.